vpinna80/VTL/README.md

 Usage info, documentation and examples are available at the [project site](http://vpinna80.github.io/VTL/).

+Now you can try the VTLStudio live on ShinyApps: [VTLStudio](https://vpinna80.shinyapps.io/vtlStudio/).

 ## Contributing to the project

 All contributions are welcome!